CURRENT VOLUNTEER LOGIN: VIC-NET

-No. Scheduling a group of 60+ volunteers to ensure that all of the horse’s care is accomplished is an enormous challenge.
+No. Scheduling a group of 70+ volunteers to ensure that all of the horses’ daily needs are taken care of is an enormous challenge.
 Rotating schedules do not work well for our Volunteer Program (but keep reading, there are other ways to help!)

 Can I just drop in randomly and help with whatever needs to be done?

 No. Drop in volunteering does not work well for our Volunteer Program.
 However, volunteers with at least one regularly scheduled shift have the ability to add themselves to additional shifts when openings are available.

 My employer offers corporate volunteer days, can we volunteer at SAFE?